MichelML/ml-project-checklist/README.md

 **N.B.
-This checklist is an exact copy of Appendix B of the book  [Hands-On Machine Learning with Scikit-Learn and TensorFlow: Concepts, Tools](https://www.amazon.ca/Hands-Machine-Learning-Scikit-Learn-TensorFlow/dp/1491962291)**
+This checklist is an exact copy of Appendix B of the book  [Hands-On Machine Learning with Scikit-Learn and TensorFlow: Concepts, Tools](https://www.amazon.ca/Hands-Machine-Learning-Scikit-Learn-TensorFlow/dp/1491962291) by Aurélien Géron**

 This checklist can guide you through your Machine Learning projects.
 There are eight main steps: